emb-riscv/specs-markdown/eabi.md

 ## Proposal

-The main goal of the RISC-V Embedded ABI is to balance the increase in performance for background code with the reduced interrupt latency.
+The main goal of the RISC-V Embedded ABI is to balance a high performance for background code with a reduced interrupt latency.

 As a secondary goal, if possible, it must remain consistent when applied to the reduced registry set used by the RV32E devices.